Saudi Arabia National Football Team at World Cup 2026

 Is Mohammed Al-Owais in the Saudi Arabia squad for 2026?

 Yes.
-Al-Owais at Al-Hilal remains Saudi Arabia's first-choice goalkeeper and one of the team's most important players after his celebrated performance against Argentina at Qatar 2022.
+Al-Owais at Al-Ula is part of Saudi Arabia's latest squad and remains one of the team's most important goalkeepers after his celebrated performance against Argentina at Qatar 2022.

 What is Saudi Arabia's current FIFA ranking?